UofT-UTSC-CS-sandbox/pactify/doc/sprint0/README.md

 Yes, we use Git Flow for managing our branches and releases!
 In short, Git Flow should allow us to structure our workflow and maintain a clean, organized history of our codebase.
 Here’s a quick overview of our branching strategy:

 Main: The main branch **ONLY** contains production-ready code. **ONLY** thoroughly tested and stable code is merged here.
 Develop: The develop branch contains the latest delivered development changes for the next release.
 It’s where integration of features will occur.
 Feature Branches: Feature branches are created from develop and used to work on new features.
 Only once the feature is complete and tested, it’s merged back into develop.

 ### 2. What do you name your branches?

 We will be following a clear and descriptive naming conventions for our branches to make it easier to understand the purpose of each branch.
 The conventions will shall be following are as follows:

 Feature Branches: 'feature/short-description'
 Release Branches: 'release/version-number'

 ### 3. Do you use github issues or another ticketing website?

-### 4. Do you use pull requests?Ω
+### 4. Do you use pull requests?